metreeca/mark/docs/index.md

 mvn mark:check # by default in the post-site phase
 ```

+- the site is generated as described above
 - HTML files under the `target` folder are scanned and dangling links reported

 ## Watch site sources